Vanille-N/meander.typ/src/elems.typ

 /// Core function to create an obstacle.
 /// -> elem
 #let placed(
-  /// Reference position on the page (or in the parent container).
+  /// Reference position on the page or relative to a previously placed object.
-  /// -> align
+  /// -> align | position
   align,
   /// Horizontal displacement.
   /// -> relative